Yandex Cloud

 You can only use one specification at a time, the COI or Docker Compose.

-COI specification
+COI specifications

-In a Container Optimized Image, the Docker container description is in a YAML specification file based on a Kubernetes pod spec
+In a Container Optimized Image, the Docker container description is in a YAML specification file based on a Kubernetes pod spec.

-Creating a VM from a Container Optimized Image in the management console or YC CLI automatically generates the specification file using the provided data.
+Creating a VM from a Container Optimized Image in the management console or CLI automatically generates the specification file using the provided data.
 When creating an instance group from a Container Optimized Image, you set the specification manually.
 Below are a sample specification file and the required keys.

-Sample COI specification of a Docker container
+Example of the COI specification for a Docker container

 spec: